 The Financial Statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.
 Several material uncertainties may cast a significant doubt on the entity's ability to continue as a going concern.
 The Company continues to incur operating losses, has limited financial resources, no source of operating cash flow, and no assurances that sufficient funding, including adequate financing, will be available to conduct further exploration and development of its exploration and evaluation asset projects.
 The Company's ability to continue as a going concern is dependent upon its ability to obtain the financing necessary to complete its mineral projects by issuance of share capital or through joint ventures, and to realize future profitable production or proceeds from the disposition of its exploration and evaluation assets.
-As at February 28, 2019, the Company had an accumulated deficit of \$7,884,988 (November 30, 2018 - \$7,745,023) and had working capital deficit of \$276,109 (November 30, 2018 - \$343,510).
-In the opinion of management current working capital is insufficient to support the Company's general administrative and corporate operating requirements on an on-going basis for the next 12 months.
-Until additional funds are secured, the Company does not have resources to fund further exploration expenditures.
+As at August 31, 2019, the Company had an accumulated deficit of \$8,500,322 (November 30, 2018 - \$7,745,023) and had working capital of \$1,316,883 (November 30, 2018 - deficit of \$343,510).
+In the opinion of management, current working capital is sufficient to support the Company's general administrative and corporate operating requirements on an on-going basis for the next 12 months.
+The Company does have resources to fund some exploration expenditures but will need additional funding to meet all exploration expenditures.
 Management plans to secure the necessary financing through the issuance of new equity instruments and/or entering into joint venture arrangements.
 However, there is no assurance that the Company will be successful in these actions.